KSET/kset-events/README.md

 To-do:

-    -start slideshow only when all images are loaded
+    -start slideshow only when all images are loaded (without timer)

-    -fix issue with the first event not overflowing